namuan/trello-task-manager-mcp/README.md

 - `update_task_with_checklist`: Add or update a checklist for a task
 - `complete_checklist_item`: Mark a specific checklist item as completed
 - `get_next_unchecked_checklist_item`: Get the next unchecked checklist item for a task
+- `interactive_feedback`: Launch an interactive GUI for collecting user feedback on project changes

 ## Development